Frequently Asked Questions

 Quick Reference

-Argentina adheres to the ITU-T E.164 international standard, employing a hierarchical system:
+Argentina follows the E.164 international phone number format with a hierarchical system:

 Key Principle: The combined length of the area code and subscriber number always equals 10 digits.
-This is crucial for validation.
+Remember this when validating Argentina phone numbers.

 +54 11 1234 5678